Boston Marathon: 2020: Cancellation

 Due to the COVID-19 pandemic, the 2020 Boston Marathon was initially rescheduled from April 20 to September 14.
 It was the first postponement in the more than 100 year uninterrupted history of the event.

 On May 28, 2020, it was announced that the rescheduled marathon set for September 14 was canceled.
 Boston Mayor Marty Walsh said of the decision to cancel the race, "There's no way to hold this usual race format without bringing large numbers of people into close proximity.
 While our goal and our hope was to make progress in containing the virus and recovering our economy, this kind of event would not be responsible or realistic on September 14 or any time this year."

 Runners were issued full refunds of entry fees.
 Organizers later staged a "virtual alternative" in September 2020 as the 124th running of the marathon.
-This was the second time that the format of the marathon was modified, the first having been in 1918, when the race was changed from a marathon to a military relay race because of World War I.
+This was the second time that the format of the marathon was modified, the first having been in 1918, when the race was changed from a marathon to a military relay race (ekiden) because of World War I.